Set Up a Management VLAN for OPNsense, a Network Switch, and a Wireless Access Point

 OPNsense: Adding Firewall Rules

-Since you just creates a new network, by default there are no firewall rules on the MGMT interface so all traffic will be blocked which is not what you want.
-If you have existing networks with the basic rules to isolate your local networks, you can clone those rules and change all of the references to MGMT instead of LAN or whatever the interface name is.
+Whenever you create a new network, by default there are no firewall rules on that interface so all traffic will be blocked, which is not what you will want.
+To save time creating new rules, you can clone existing rules of other network interfaces to isolate your local networks.
+You will need to change all of the references to MGMT instead of LAN or whatever the interface name is if you decide to clone existing rules.

 Below are the firewall rules you will need to add.
 Note that PrivateNetworks is a firewall rule alias containing all of the private IPv4 networks (10.0.0.0/8,172.16.0.0/12,192.168.0.0/16).